Friends of Bestwood Country Park

 The group’s aim overall is to promote the interests of our big beautiful park, its habitats and flora and fauna as well as its many human visitors and its historic buildings, and to serve as an active means of communication and co-operation between all users.

-The group meets most months on the 3rd Thursday of the month at the Bestwood Lodge Hotel.
-You can check out what goes on at the meetings page.
+The group meets most months, you can check out what goes on at the meetings page.
 We are always looking for new members to join us and everyone is welcome to come along to the meetings.
 If you think you would be interested in coming along please use the contact us form to let us have your details.

 What do we actually do?

 There are several strands to the group of people interested in the park so it is not all about meetings!
-If you’re into engineering, you might be interested in joining the Winding Engine House Volunteers.
-If you’re into practical conservation, there’s a group that meets on Mondays (except bank holidays) to help the rangers with their work.
-A similar practical group meets on the first Sunday of the month.
+If you like baking or serving coffee and cake you might want to join our Dynamo House Cafe volunteers.
+If you’re into engineering, you might be interested in joining the Winding Engine House volunteers.
+If you’re into practical conservation, there are conservation groups that meet on certain weekdays to help the rangers with their work.
 No experience necessary and tools will be provided.

-To find out more check out out volunteering page under the Events tab.
+To find out more check out out volunteering page under the Events tab, or the What's On page.

 Useful Links